 Washing the Calming Blanket is not difficult or time-consuming, but you will need to take care not to get it excessively stained, especially the minky cover, since greasy or organic stains will require a bit more effort to get out.
 If there are no apparent stains on the inner blanket or the cover, a gentle machine wash in warm water will do the trick every time.

 As we already noted, the Calming Blanket is a machine washable weighted blanket.
-However, the size that you choose (kids 2.2 kg heavy blanket, or adult 6.8 kg and 9 kg) will determine if the machine wash is possible.
+However, the size that you choose (kids 2.2 kg and 4.5 heavy blankets, or adult 6.8 kg and 9 kg) will determine if the machine wash is possible.
 That’s because they usually have a 7 kg load limit.
 If that’s true about your machine, and you’ve purchased a 9 kg blanket, a quick hand-wash is the best and the quickest option.
 Alternatively, you can take your blanket to a laundromat or the dry cleaner’s, just make sure to bring our washing instruction to their attention.

 Machine Wash & Dry The Calming Blanket (2.2 & 6.8 KG)